DevExpress/devextreme-reactive/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to Reproduce
 <!--
-    Provide detailed steps to reproduce the bug.
+    Provide steps to reproduce the bug.
 If possible, create a demo illustrating the problem.
 -->